Sample from What You See: Visuomotor Policy Learning via Diffusion Bridge with Observation-Embedded Stochastic Differential Equation: Introduction

-Imitation learning (IL) ~\citep{osa2018algorithmic} is a widely adopted learning paradigm in robotic learning~\citep{li2024robust, shafiullah2023bringing, bin2020learning, ze2023gnfactor, seo2023deep, fu2024mobile}, where a robot is provided with a set of expert demonstrations and learns to mimic the provided demonstrations to perform the tasks effectively.
-Recently, generative models such as diffusion model~\citep{ho2020denoising, score-based,classifier,classifier-free} and flow matching~\citep{lipman2024flow, flow_for_generative, flow_fast,SI} gains its prominence in IL owing to their capacity to fit multi-modal distributions and learn temporal dependency~\citep{chi2023diffusion,ze2023visual,zhang2025flowpolicy}.
-These methods share a similar principle: they perturb action trajectories into random noise via a forward process defined by a Stochastic or Ordinary Differential Equation (SDE/ODE) and then train a neural network conditioned on observations to reverse this process, iteratively transforming noise into executable actions.
+Imitation learning~\citep{osa2018algorithmic} is a widely adopted learning paradigm in robotic learning~\citep{li2024robust, shafiullah2023bringing, ze2023gnfactor, seo2023deep, fu2024mobile}, where a robot is provided with a set of expert demonstrations and learns to mimic the provided demonstrations to perform the tasks effectively.
+Recently, generative models such as diffusion model~\citep{ho2020denoising, score-based, classifier, classifier-free} and flow matching~\citep{lipman2024flow, flow_fast, SI} gains its prominence owing to their capacity to capture multi-modal distributions and learn temporal dependency~\citep{chi2023diffusion, ze2023visual, zhang2025flowpolicy}.
+These methods share a similar principle that perturb action chunks into random noise via a forward process defined by a Stochastic or Ordinary Differential Equation (SDE/ODE) and then train a neural network conditioned on observations to reverse this process, iteratively transforming noise into executable actions.

-With this paradigm, Diffusion Policy~\citep{chi2023diffusion} and 3D Diffusion Policy~\citep{ze2023visual}, known as DP and DP3, respectively, employ an SDE-defined forward process and train the neural network conditioned on visual inputs and robot states to control the denoising process to sample actions from the random noise.
-FlowPolicy~\citep{zhang2025flowpolicy}, in contrast, employs an ODE-defined forward and reverse process, which reduces the stochasticity during training and inference.
+With this paradigm, Diffusion Policy~\citep{chi2023diffusion} and 3D Diffusion Policy~\citep{ze2023visual}, known as DP and DP3, employ an SDE-defined forward process and train the neural network conditioned on visual inputs and robot states to control the denoising process to sample actions from the random noise.
+Similarly, FlowPolicy~\citep{zhang2025flowpolicy} employs an ODE-defined forward and reverse process, which reduces the stochasticity during training and inference.
 Despite their success, current generative policies largely treat observations as high-level conditioning signals to the denoising network~\citep{chi2023diffusion, ze2023visual, zhang2025flowpolicy}, rather than integrating them into the dynamics of the forward process.
-This underutilization forces sampling to begin from uninformative Gaussian noise, weakening the coupling between perception and control and often yielding suboptimal performance.
+This underutilization forces sampling to begin from an uninformative random noise, weakening the coupling between perception and control and often yielding suboptimal performance.